 DePixel Bedrock Lite

 DePixel Bedrock Lite is probably the main rival to the Compromise pack at the top of this list, because both keep very closely to the default Minecraft textures.
 But DePixel's higher-resolution 32x32 textures give everything a slightly more realistic touch, while preserving the Minecraft look we all know and love.

 The tradeoff, of course, is that higher-resolution textures may prove more of a drain on your device's capabilities.
 You can use one of the many Minecraft mods out there to track your frames-per-second and see how well each one of these packs runs on your device.

 On the opposite end of the spectrum, 8-bitCraft 2 is a Bedrock texture pack which sticks close to vanilla textures but steps the resolutions down to 8x8 instead of 16x16.
 This is a great pack for lower-end machines running Minecraft, and it also looks very neat and charming.
 It somehow makes your Minecraft world look miniature, but this only adds to the novelty and sense of discovery.

 How to install Minecraft Bedrock texture packs

 Hopefully this guide has given you a new texture pack or two that you can try out in your latest Minecraft Bedrock world.
-Or if you've finally got your world looking how you want and now need to get stuck into some actual crafting and mining, check out our handy guide on how to find Diamonds quickly in Minecraft..
+If you're still looking for the perfect world, take a look at our list of the best Minecraft seeds.
+If your world is ready and you want to get stuck into some actual crafting and mining, check out our handy guide on how to find Diamonds and Netherite quickly in Minecraft.